houstoncardinal/nurse-scribe-swift/SETUP_GUIDE.md

 3. Try refreshing the page after adding API keys
 4. Check the browser console for error messages

-Your NurseScribe AI app is now ready for professional clinical documentation! 🏥✨
+Your NovaCare app is now ready for professional clinical documentation! 🏥✨